V2G Virtual Conference

 • Assume they can only charge/discharge via a level 2 charger

-Unfortunately, the Public Utilities Commission (PUC) does not include vehicle-to-grid electrical distribution as a potential alternative to other power sources in the Interim Resource Plan currently being considered.
+Unfortunately, the California Public Utilities Commission (CPUC) does not include vehicle-to-grid electrical distribution as a potential alternative to other power sources in the Interim Resource Plan currently being considered.
 This will influence the future of power plants in California and the state’s global leadership for decades.

 Virtual Conference Experts are Prepared to Make the Case

-Our goal is to present the PUC with electric-vehicle-to-grid models for comparison to various power sources.
+Our goal is to present the CPUC with electric-vehicle-to-grid models for comparison to various power sources.

 Enable a clean electricity